ATLAS: Adaptive Transfer Scaling Laws for Multilingual Pretraining, Finetuning, and Decoding the Curse of Multilinguality: Adaptive Scaling Laws for Monolingual Multilingual Settings

 \section{Adaptive Scaling Laws for Monolingual \& Multilingual Settings}

 \textbf{Challenges with existing scaling laws for multilingual modeling.} In this section, we discuss our attempts to precisely model different monolingual and multilingual pretraining experiments.
-Scaling laws for English are typically based on Chinchilla \citep{hoffmann2022training}---which we refer to as the \basicscl{} (\basicsclabb).
-But beyond English, languages may have different scaling laws \citep{arnett2025language}, and language resources are often limited, requiring a \dcsl{} (\dcslabb) \citep{muennighoff2024scaling} to account for diminishing returns after multiple epochs.
+Scaling laws for English are typically based on Chinchilla \citep{hoffmann2022training}---which we refer to as the \basicscl{} (\basicsclabb). \citet{hoffmann2022training}'s two power-law terms (\Cref{eq:scl-base}), allows us to separate how loss scales model size $N$ and data size $D$. $E$ is the irreducible loss (representing the entropy of natural text), ($A$, $B$) are learned coefficients and and ($\alpha$, $\beta$) are scaling exponents for for model size and data size respectively.
+Beyond English, languages may have different scaling laws \citep{arnett2025language}, and language resources are often limited, requiring a \dcsl{} (\dcslabb) \citep{muennighoff2024scaling} to account for diminishing returns after multiple epochs.
 However, \dcslabb{} requires ample data both before and after one epoch to accommodate its two-stage fitting process.
 For high-resource languages (English, French, Chinese), it is costly to collect ample data beyond one epoch, and for low/mid-resource languages (even Hindi, Hebrew, and Swahili) it can be very difficult to collect sufficient observations below one epoch.\footnote{In MADLAD-400 these languages have $<0.3\%$ English tokens.
 At standard batch sizes, even frequently evaluating (every $1k$) isn't enough to collect many (sometimes any) observations before 1 epoch is reached.} As such, even for monolingual modeling, we require a scaling law that is data repetition-aware, and robust to different collection allowances for $(N,D)$.

 For modeling multilingual mixtures, monolingual scaling laws can be used (either with $D$ representing the total or target language data), or \citet{he2024scaling} introduce \mscl{} (\msclabb), which expresses the loss for target language $t$ using $N,D$ and the sampling ratio for the target languages' language family in the training mixture.
 However, each of these solutions only accounts for one of: the sampled target language data $D_{t}$, the total data altogether $D_{t} + D_{\mathrm{other}}$, or a set of the target and likely positive transfer languages $D_t+\sum_{i} D_i$.
 We posit that a better model would separate and learn to weight these independent contributions.
 In summary, none of the existing multilingual solutions account for (a) multi-epoch data repetition, or (b) the cross-lingual transfer effects beyond the target's language family.